 There is something in Bangalore's atmosphere that produces a particular type of cricketer: skilful and gentlemanly, self-effacing and confident all at once.
 You only have to think of Bhagwath Chandrasekhar and Gundappa Viswanath and Anil Kumble and Rahul Dravid to understand this.
-The great players are homegrown today, and often taken for granted, which is a compliment fans sometimes pay the most charming of performers.
+The great players are often taken for granted - which is a compliment fans sometimes pay the most charming of performers.

 Unlike, say, Chennai, which draws those from outside the state into its folds, Bangalore leaves you alone.
 There are people who have lived here for four and five decades who don't speak a line of Kannada, have never watched a Kannada movie or play, and have no idea of the cultural heritage of the land.

-It was possible to say at one time, "Tell me what music you listen to/ movies you watch/ books you read and I will tell you which part of Bangalore you come from."
+It was possible to say at one time, "Tell me what music you listen to / movies you watch / books you read and I will tell you which part of Bangalore you come from."
 The division between "cantonment" Bangalore and "city" Bangalore is not so clear-cut any more, and the shift is reflected in its cricket.
-Prasanna, Vishy, Chandra, Kumble represented "city", National College, Basavangudi and Jayanagar.
-Dravid, Roger Binny, Sadanand Viswanath, Brijesh Patel were "cantonment", St Joseph's College, Richmond Town and Indiranagar, but with the growth and expansion of Bangalore, such convenient and somewhat limiting labels no longer hold.
+Prasanna, Vishy, Chandra and Kumble represented "city", National College, Basavangudi and Jayanagar.
+Dravid, Roger Binny, Sadanand Viswanath and Brijesh Patel were "cantonment", St Joseph's College, Richmond Town and Indiranagar, but with the growth and expansion of Bangalore, such convenient and somewhat limiting labels no longer hold.

 Cricket has become both more cosmopolitan, and with the influx of players from the districts, less region-specific.
 Unlike in other places, Bangalore tends to leave its players alone.
 At Koshy's, the watering hole near the stadium, Dravid is usually guaranteed an undisturbed meal.
-Those fond of the buffet at the nearby Chancery might be startled to see a Kumble or a Zaheer Khan (putting in a session at the National Cricket Academy) in the queue behind them.
+Those fond of the buffet at the nearby Chancery might be startled to see Kumble in the queue behind them.

-Bangalore's gardens - Lalbagh is another, with its Glass House modelled on London's Crystal Palace, and with tropical trees planted by Haider Ali and his son Tipu - continue to be a feature of the city, providing it with the lung space it needs.
-But many of the lakes have gone, or been usurped by high-rise buildings.
+Bangalore's gardens - Lalbagh is another, with its Glass House modelled on London's Crystal Palace, and with tropical trees planted by Haider Ali and his son Tipu - continue to be a feature of the city, providing it with the lungs it needs.
+But many of the city's lakes have gone, or been usurped by high-rise buildings.
 What has endured are the many scientific institutions, from the Indian Institute of Science and the Raman Research Institute to the Institute of Astrophysics.
-India's first science laureate, Sir CV Raman, lived here, and even attended a cricket party in 1934, when the Dewan of Mysore had one in honour of Douglas Jardine team on England's first Test tour of India, nearly eight decades ago.
+India's first science laureate, Sir CV Raman, lived here, and even attended a cricket party in 1934, when the Dewan of Mysore hosted one in honour of Douglas Jardine's team on England's first Test tour of India, eight decades ago.
 Families in the cantonment hosted Jardine's players.

 In his time, advice was sometimes offered from across the fence by spectators, but the internet has changed all that.
 Yet the difference is only one of degree.